Reviews You Can Rely On

 Our Verdict

-The Shark PowerDetect delivers a user-focused experience from start to finish, featuring thoughtful touches such as the clean and empty dustbin and dirt detect technology, making this model a good fit for most consumers.
-Not only is this vacuum extremely easy to use, but it's also one of the best cleaners on carpets, tied with only one other.
+The Shark PowerDetect delivers a user-focused experience from start to finish, featuring thoughtful touches such as the detect function and the auto-emptying dustbin.
+Not only is this vacuum extremely easy to use, but it's also one of the best cleaners on carpets.
 It does well on hardwoods and against pet hair alike, consistently scoring at the top of the cohort.
-A few caveats: it lacks a motorized upholstery tool (sold separately), the rollers tangle easily, and the front bumper hinders flush edge cleaning, making it less ideal for the clean freaks.
-To see how it compares to other models, check out our cordless vacuum review.
+A few caveats: it lacks a motorized upholstery tool (sold separately), the rollers tangle easily, and the front bumper hinders flush edge cleaning.
 With its cleaning versatility, mid-range price point, and streamlined operation, this vacuum is a great option for most households.

 REASONS TO BUY